The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the

 Important Information for Travelers on the Visa Waiver Program

-- Nationals of all Visa Waiver Program countries who have traveled to to Iran, Iraq, Sudan, Syria, Somalia, Yemen and Libya any time on or after March 1, 2011.
-The law includes exemptions for military personnel and full-time government employees of program countries traveling to one of those countries in their official capacity.*
+- Nationals of Visa Waiver Program countries who have traveled to Iran, Iraq, Sudan, North Korea, Syria, Somalia, Yemen, or Libya on or after March 1, 2011 (with limited exceptions for travel for diplomatic or military purposes in the service of a VWP country).

 - People who intend to work in the U.S. (paid or unpaid!).
 This includes work as an au-pair or intern.